VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Creating a dedicated receiver for the **SeatsAvailability** aggregate

-This enables the receiver for the **SeatsAvailability** aggreagte to use a session Id in the command messages to use sessions to guarantee the ordering of the messages.
-This avoids a potential bottleneck in the session if the system is scaled out horizontally and there are multiple, active conferences.
+This enables the receiver for the **SeatsAvailability** aggregate to use a subscription that supports sessions.
+The reason for this is to guarantee a single writer per aggregate instance because the **SeatsAvailability** aggregate is a high contention aggregate.
+This prevents receiving a large number of concurrency exceptions when we scale out.

+**JanaPersona:** Elsewhere, we subscriptions with sessions to guarantee the ordering of events.
+In this case we are using sessions for a different reason; to guarantee that we have a single writer for each aggregate instance.

 ## Caching conference information

 This optimization caches several read models that the public conference web site uses extensively.
 It includes logic to determine how to keep the data in the cache based on the number of available seats for a particular conference: if there are plenty of seats available the system can cache the data for a long period of time, but if there are very few seats available the data is not cached.

-> **GaryPersona:** Here we are switching between autonomy and authority
-> based on the number of remaining seats.
-When there are lots of
-> available seats, favoring autonomy enables us to improve performance
-> by using the cache.
-When there are very few seats available we favor
-> authority to ensure we have accurate data at the cost of reduced
-> performance in this particular circumstance.

 ## Partitioning the Service Bus